joker-b/botzo/boxes.md

 ---
-title: "See See Lo: Boxes"
+title: "See See Lo: Painting on Boxes"
 layout: seesee/collection
 permalink: /boxes/
 collection: boxes